connexcs/docs/customer.md

 ### Adding CLI

 1. Click on the **Add New** button.
-2. Popup will show up.
-Fill out the details of the dialogue box.
+2. Popup will appear.
+Fill out the details in the dialogue box.
 3. Press **Save** once the details are correctly entered.

-Details of the dialogue box can be in an image below:
+Details of the dialogue box can be seen in an image below:

 ![alt text][edit-cli]